 Students should apply to the School of Pharmacy during the application period (October 1 through February 1) for admission the following fall semester.
 When they apply, they should have completed, or be about to complete, the 68 credit hours of required pre-pharmacy courses.
 The required pre-pharmacy curriculum may be completed at accredited schools other than KU.
 KU students should submit a change of school form.
 Students transferring from other schools should submit an application for transfer student undergraduate admission.

 - Complete the required pre-pharmacy courses and provide the required transcripts as documentation of the course work.
 One official copy of your transcript should be sent to the Office of Admissions.

-- Take the Pharmacy College Admissions Test, preferably in October.
+- Take the Pharmacy College Admissions Test, preferably in October or November.
 January test results also are accepted and considered.
 Have the results of the PCAT sent to KU.

 - Maintain a grade-point average of 2.5 or higher overall and in the sciences.
 This is the minimum grade-point average acceptable for admission; the average is generally much higher.

 - Arrange for 3 letters of recommendation, including the school’s standard reference forms, to be sent to the School of Pharmacy by the persons serving as your references.